 UNV NVR Troubleshooting

-your , This will cover a wide array of troubleshooting tips for the most common issues presented in UNV NVRs.
+your , This tutorial will cover a wide array of troubleshooting tips for the most common issues presented in UNV NVRs.
 This tutorial will you through both fixing these issues, as well as preventing them from happening in the future.

 However, the “No Mouse on Screen” issue can only be fixed from the recorder itself, so this cannot be fixed from the web.